codemagic-ci-cd/codemagic-docs/content/getting-started/codemagic-github-app.md

 ## Revoking access to previously shared repositories

-The settings you configure in Codemagic CI/CD GitHub app prevail over the OAuth integration settings.
+The settings you configure in Codemagic CI/CD GitHub app prevail over the GitHub OAuth integration settings.

 If you revoke access to previously shared repositories, you will still see all your apps and build history but won’t be able to build the apps to which Codemagic no longer has access.
 Such apps will be grayed out and will show up on the Applications page with the **Removed from repository** filter.
 Apps connected through your Bitbucket or GitLab account as well as apps added from custom sources will remain available as is.

 ### Team apps

-- The restrictions you configure in GitHub app apply to the repositories you share in your team on Codemagic only if you don't have the GitHub integration enabled for your team in Team settings > Team integrations.
+The restrictions you configure in GitHub app apply to the repositories you share in your team on Codemagic only if you don't have the GitHub integration enabled for your team in Team settings > Team integrations.

-- If you have enabled the GitHub integration for your team, the connected account makes use of OAuth permissions and the restrictions you configure in GitHub app do not apply.
+If you have enabled the GitHub integration for your team, the connected account makes use of OAuth permissions and the restrictions you configure in GitHub app do not apply.

 {{% notebox %}}
 Currently, Codemagic has no way of knowing whether it has access to team apps before the build is started.
 Due to this, team apps to which you have revoked access in the GitHub app may not appear grayed out in the UI.